Jacques857/PlasMapper_API/README.md

 * selectableMarkers: Array of Feature Objects that represent selectableMarkers
 * reporterGenes: Array of Feature Objects that represent reporterGenes
 * affinityTags: Array of Feature Objects that represent affinityTags
+* localizationSequences: Array of Feature Objects that represent localization sequences
+* twoHybridGenes: Array of Feature Objects that represent two hybrid genes
-* miscellaneousFeatures: Array of Feature Objects that represent miscellaneousFeatures
+* misc: Array of Feature Objects that represent miscellaneousFeatures
 #### Feature has properties:
 * name : String
 * start : Integer